HeeebsInc/WeaponDetection/README.md

     - After labeling each image with a bounding box, images were moved into two folders corresponding to their category - 1.
 Handgun, 2.
 Rifle
     - By doing this, the problem became a ternary rather than a binary classification
 - For each image, a bounding box was drawn to find the coordinates of gun within the image.
 This process was outsourced to [ScaleOps.AI](https://scaleops.ai/) - a company that specializes in data labeling for machine learning
-- For the negative group (no gun), 2433 images were taken from [here](https://sites.google.com/view/11khands) that feature people in various positions and activities
+- For the negative group (no gun), 2433 images were taken from [11K Hands Dataset](https://sites.google.com/view/11khands) collected by Afifi Mahmoud.
+This dataset features people in various positions and activities.

 ![ClassFreq](Figures/ClassFreq.png)